MurakawaTakuya/todo-real/README.md

 cd .\functions\
 npm run emu
 ```
-This command includes `firebase emulators:start` and `npx tsc --watch` which watches the files and restarts the server when the files are changed.
+This command includes `npm i`, `firebase emulators:start` and `npx tsc --watch` which watches the files and restarts the server when the files are changed.

 if you don't want ts-node to watch the files, just use
 ```